jsimplicio/jsimplicio.github.io/_posts/2020-8-14-skeleton-pattern-and-component-for-seeds.md

 	<figcaption class="media-caption center">Loaded content after the skeleton screen</figcaption>
 </figure>

-I researched skeleton loaders, and learned that they provide a perceived performance experience to users, making them feel like there's little to no wait time when content loads.
-Perceived performance is achieved when we put skeleton in place of the content that will be loaded.
-Most of the content in our app is either a circular avatar, or square shaped or text.
-The Skeleton component is flexible and let's the user set a height, width, and border radius in order to achieve almost any shape of content inside the Sprout app.
+I researched skeleton loaders and learned that they provide a perceived performance to users, making them feel like there's little to no wait time when content loads.
+Perceived performance to the eye can be achieved when skeletons of the shape of a content stays in place of the content until it loads.

+Most of the content in Sprout Social is either circular (e.g. avatar), or square shapes (e.g. text blocks).
+The Skeleton component is flexible and lets the user set a height, width, and border radius in order to achieve almost any shape of content inside the Sprout app.

 <figure>
 	<img src="../../../../../../assets/images/skeleton-3.png" title="More use of a skeleton loaders in Analytics" />